 CureVac, a European company based in Germany, signed a €75 million loan agreement with the European Investment Bank on 6 July 2020 for the development and large-scale production of vaccines.

 On 11 October 2021, CureVac informed the European Medicines Agency that it is withdrawing its COVID-19 vaccine from the rolling review process.

-Measures that should be taken in view of new and adapted COVID-19 vaccines becoming available include:
+Recommended measures in view of new and adapted COVID-19 vaccines becoming available included:

 On 15 October 2020, the European Commission published a Communication on preparedness for COVID-19 vaccination that included key elements to be considered for national vaccination strategies.

-In the beginning, the focus was on decreasing the rate of fatalities and the burden on essential services.
-Consideration was given to priority groups such as the elderly, healthcare workers and persons whose state of health means they are particularly at risk.
+The focus had initially been on decreasing the rate of fatalities and the burden on essential services.
+Consideration was given to priority groups such as the elderly, healthcare workers and persons whose state of health meant they were particularly at risk.

 Speeding up vaccine production

 The Commission has invested large amounts of funding into the development of the production capacity of vaccine developers in the EU, and continues to monitor the epidemiological situation in order to adopt appropriate measures if necessary.

 Ramping up industrial vaccine production in the EU